refinedev/refine/documentation/docs/api-reference/core/hooks/auth/useIsAuthenticated.md

 ## Usage

-`useIsAuthenticated` can be useful when you want to ask for authentication to grant access to [custom pages](/advanced-tutorials/custom-pages.md) manually.
+`useIsAuthenticated` can be useful when you want to check for authentication and handle the result manually.

 We have used this hook in refine's [`<Authenticated>`](/api-reference/core/components/auth/authenticated.md) component which allows only authenticated users to access the page or any part of the code.